fbpx

 Xanax: Everything You Need to Know

-Xanax is federally classified as a Schedule IV drug under the Controlled Substances Act, which means there is a recognized risk for misuse and dependence.
-You should only take Xanax when prescribed by licensed healthcare professional as oral tablets.
-The pills come imprinted with “Xanax”, which appear in different colors and strengths.
+However, Xanax is federally classified as a Schedule IV drug under the Controlled Substances Act, indicating a recognized risk for misuse and dependence.
+It is crucial to use Xanax only as prescribed by a licensed healthcare professional, as misuse can lead to severe consequences, including Xanax addiction.

 What Are the Side Effects of Xanax?